Welcome. Are you an existing student? Login here

 This course was a great course to complete alongside my working week.
 I was able to complete studies at my own pace and receive support from tutors whenever needed.
 The high point of this course was learning how to performance manage and support my staff effectively to ensure they develop fully in their career.
 This also means that the business get the best out of their staff.
 I have benefited hugely from this course as it has given me the confidence to manage my practice effectively and provided me with the knowledge to apply to my work.
 The tutor support with Gleny's Bridges is second to none.
 I was able to receive support and advice whenever needed.
 I would definitely recommend them as a course provider.

-Amy Littler , Higher Dental Practice Management - Level 4
+Amy Littler , Level 4 Higher Dental Practice Management

 Ways To Contact Us